-While only 10 hours of tutor time are needed in the face-to-face class, there will be extra work in the preceding on-line classes making up another five hours.
+While only 10 hours of tutor time are needed in the face-to-face class, there will be extra work for the digital teaching in on-line classes.

 One advantage of cabaret style teaching rooms is that they do not require a purpose built building.
 Libraries, offices and commercial buildings with flat floors can be re-purposed for cabaret style teaching These changes can be temporary, using mobile furniture and equipment.
 When not needed for classes the space can be used informally by students.
 The ANU Physics Studio, in a former chemical laboratory, is an excellent example of this approach.

 The cabaret rooms, with movable furniture can be adapted for other teaching styles, best illustrated by the University of Canberra's Inspire building TEAL room*, which has semi-curricular flip top tables which can be quickly reconfigured during a class for different teaching styles, or packed away for a function.